7th European short course on

 November 9 - 12, 2009 in Berlin, Germany

 This course is held in cooperation with Prof. J.R.
 Lakowicz from the Center for Fluorescence Spectroscopy & the Department of Biochemistry and Molecular Biology, University of Maryland School of Medicine, Baltimore, Maryland, USA

-This course was held in Europe for the sixth time and was again a great success.
-Altogether more than 70 people from universities and industry from 23 different countries participated.
-They attended 14 lectures and 6 hands-on experiment sessions with 8 different instruments from 4 companies, covering different methods and procedures in fluorescence spectroscopy.
+This course was held in Europe for the seventh time and was again an inspiring event.
+Altogether more than 50 people from universities and industry from 16 different countries participated.
+They attended 12 lectures and 5 hands-on experiment sessions with 7 different instruments from 3 companies, covering different methods and procedures in fluorescence spectroscopy.

 Aims and Purpose

 The course is intended for individuals wishing an in-depth introduction to the principles of fluorescence spectroscopy and its applications to the Life Sciences.
 Attendees are typically professionals who are using or intend to use fluorescence in their research.
 Most attendees have some knowledge of fluorescence, typically in a specialized area.
 However, other individuals, from totally different research areas and industry, get the opportunity to enter this exciting field in a very effective way and benefit especially from the experimental section.

 The lectures on Monday and Tuesday dealt with basic of steady-state and time-resolved fluorescence spectroscopy, instrumentation and data analysis.
 They covered time- and frequency-domain measurements, anisotropy, solvent effects, quenching and Förster Resonance Energy Transfer (FRET).

 The lectures on Wednesday and Thursday covered advanced time-resolved fluorescence topics and data analysis.
 Applications of fluorescence in biophysics, sensing, clinical chemistry or material science were presented along with an introduction into fluorescence microscopy.